Guhenriques/tech-zone/README.md

 # E-Commerce MERN App
-This is an e-commerce website application.
-It allows users to purchase products online.
+Tech Zone is a user-friendly ecommerce website application that allows customers to purchase products with ease.
+Users can create accounts, log in securely, access their shopping carts and proceed to checkout.

 ## Features